« Previous Page

 catheter is a flexible plastic tube used to drain

-urine from your bladder when you cannot urinate by yourself.
+urine from the bladder when a person cannot urinate.
 A doctor will

-place the catheter into the bladder by inserting it through the urethra, the
+place the catheter into the bladder by inserting it through the urethra.
+The urethra is the

 the catheter is in the bladder, a small balloon is inflated to keep the